The Practice

 Key Takeaways

-1. Markdown Prompt Engineering provides the structural foundation for predictable AI interactions
+1. Prompt Engineering provides the structural syntax that enables all constraints

-5. The Framework creates compound intelligence that improves through iterative refinement
+Together, these disciplines create compound intelligence that improves through iterative refinement.

 Ready for hands-on implementation?
-Jump to Getting Started to build your first Agent Primitives and culminate with your first Agentic Workflow.
+Continue to Getting Started to build your first Agent Primitives.